Tools for Online Courses

 Microsoft Teams

-Click here to learn moreMicrosoft Teams is a web conferencing tool that can be used for synchronous online meetings, conferences, and classes.
+Click here to learn moreMicrosoft Teams is a web conferencing tool that can be used for synchronous online meetings, conferences, and courses.
 It can also be used for holding oral exams.
 It includes a range of useful features, for example a chat function.

 How to activate Microsoft Teams